-We will calculate the sample size conceptually following this design of the SRS, which is oriented to the proposal of Olofsson et al. (2013).
-The steps are described below:
+We will calculate the sample size conceptually followed the SRS design and is oriented to the proposal of Olofsson et al. (2013).
+The steps taken are described below:

-1.- The structure of the matrix of confusion for the change maps obtained with the series of INEGI is conceptually defined, it must include the areas in hectares or total number of cells of each stratum and their weights (Wi) with respect to the total (see table below).
+1.- The structure of the matrix of confusion for the change maps obtained with the series of INEGI was conceptually defined, which must include the areas in hectares or total number of cells of each stratum and their weights (Wi) with respect to the total (see table below).
 The conceptual matrix and its classes it that which we can handle as the most grouped level, i.e. with stable forest and non-forest classes as well as those area of forest considered as deforestation or degradation, it should be noted that we can disaggregate further the transitions of change and stable areas to establish a greater number of classes, however this will impact on the sample size and therefore the final implementation costs.

-Strata A1 A2 A3 A4 Total Am, i(ha) Wi
+Strata A1 A2 A3 A4 Total Am, i(ha) W i

-A1 n11 n12 n13 n14 n1+ A1 A1/AT
+M A1 n11 n12 n13 n14 n1+ A1 A1/AT

-Man alasaas A2 n21 n22 n23 n24 n2+ A2 A2/AT
+A2 n21 n22 n23 n24 n2+ A2 A2/AT

 Map classes A3 n31 n32 n33 n34 n3+ A3 A3/AT

 A4 n41 n42 n43 n44 n4+ A4 A4/AT

 Total n+1 n+2 n+3 n+4 n AT